GetStream/stream-video-swift/docusaurus/docs/iOS/client/call-viewmodel.md

 ### Entering the lobby

-If you want to display a lobby screen before the user joins the call, you should use the `enterLobby(callId: String, type: String, participants: [User])` method.
+If you want to display a lobby screen before the user joins the call, you should use the `enterLobby(callId: String, type: String, members: [User])` method.
 This will change the calling state to `.lobby`.
 When that happens, you can either display your custom implementation of a lobby view, or use the one from the SDK.

-When the user decides to join the call, you should call the `joinCallFromLobby(callId: String, type: String, participants: [User])` method.
+When the user decides to join the call, you should call the `joinCallFromLobby(callId: String, type: String, members: [User])` method.

 ### Accepting a call